Introduction

 Dates move.
 Milestones shift.
 Dependencies change.
 Scope tightens.
 Reviews get delayed.
 New steps appear.

-That means the best timeline maker should not only help create the first version.
-It should help the timeline stay readable as the project changes.
+That means the best timeline maker for projects should not only help you create the first version.
+It should help you keep the timeline readable as the project changes.

 A clear project timeline is often more valuable than a polished one